programming-notes/active-record-intro-retrieving-records-challenge/README.md

-#Active Record Intro:  Retreiving Records
+#Active Record Intro:  Retrieving Records

 ## Summary

-In this challenge, we'll continue working with the database schema that we've built over the previous Active Record Intro challenges.
-We'll switch our focus from writing migrations to edit our database schema to working with our models.
-Specifically, how to pull records from the database.
+In this challenge, we will begin to explore Active Record models, the classes backed up by our database.
+We'll learn about some of the different methods available for getting records out of our database.
+We'll explore both the methods that we'll rely on day-in-and-day-out as well as some helpful options that we'll use less regularly.
+For a more comprehensive list of options, we can always reference the [RailsGuides document on the Active Record Query Interface][RailsGuides Query Interface].

 ```ruby
 class Dog < ActiveRecord::Base
 end
 ```

-*Figure 1.*  Code for `Dog` class.
+*Figure 1.*  Code for the class `Dog`.

-We have a pre-written class that we'll work with:  `Dog`.
-The class is defined in the file `app/models/dog.rb`, whose code is shown in Figure 1.
+We'll continue working with the database schema that we built over the previous Active Record Intro challenges.
+We'll switch our focus from the database schema (i.e., migrations) to working with our models.
+We'll be working with the class `Dog` throughout the challenge (see Figure 1).
+The class is defined in the file `app/models/dog.rb`.

+As we can see, the class itself is empty; we define the class, specify that it inherits from `ActiveRecord::Base`, and then close it.
+There are no methods defined within the class itself.
+All the methods we need for interacting with the database are inherited.

-Class `Dog` is empty.
-There are no methods defined within the class itself; however, it inherits a number of class methods from `ActiveRecord::Base`.
-Among these inherited methods, are class methods for retreiving data from the database.
-We are going to explore those some of those methods in this challenge.
+Among the inherited methods, are class methods for retrieving data from the database.
+We ask the classes to handle building instances of themselves based on the data in the database—for example, the class `Dog` builds dog instances based on the data in the dogs table.
+We are going to explore those some of these class methods in this challenge.

 ## Releases